Her Final Reckoning: Reception

 Like many American films of the time, Her Final Reckoning was subject to restrictions and cuts by city and state film censorship boards.
 For example, the Chicago Board of Censors issued an Adults Only permit and cut, in Reel 2, the intertitle "At midnight this key will bring me your presence and you shall have your letters back, if —".

+Preservation

+Her Final Reckoning is currently presumed lost.
+In February of 2021, the film was cited by the National Film Preservation Board on their Lost U.S. Silent Feature Films list.